 A fire at a church in Cairo kills 41 people and hurts 14 others

-CAIRO — A fire ripped through a church in a densely populated neighborhood of the Egyptian capital of Cairo on Sunday as congregants worshipped, killing at least 41 and injuring 14, the Coptic Church said.
+CAIRO — A fire ripped through a church in the Egyptian capital of Cairo on Sunday sending huge amounts of thick black smoke into the air as congregants worshipped, killing at least 41 and injuring 14, the Coptic Church said.

+The cause of the blaze in the Abu Sefein church in the working-class neighborhood of Imbaba was not immediately known.
+An initial investigation pointed to an electrical short-circuit, according to a police statement.

+The country's health minister blamed the smoke and a stampede as people attempted to flee the fire for causing the fatalities.
 It was one of the worst fire tragedies in Egypt in recent years.

-The cause of the blaze, which produced huge amounts of smoke in the Abu Sefein church in the working-class neighborhood of Imbaba, was not immediately known.
-An initial investigation pointed to an electrical short-circuit, according to a police statement.
+Footage circulated online showed burned furniture, including wooden tables and chairs.
+Firefighters were seen putting out the blaze while others carried victims to ambulances.

 The Coptic Church cited health officials in reporting the casualty toll.
 It said the fire broke out while a service was underway.

-Fifteen firefighting vehicles were dispatched to the scene to put out the flames while ambulances ferried casualties to nearby hospitals.
+Fifteen firefighting vehicles were dispatched to the scene to put out the flames while ambulances ferried casualties to nearby hospitals, officials said.

 President Abdel Fattah el-Sissi spoke by phone with the Coptic Christian Pope Tawadros II to offer his condolences, the president's office said.